Consensys/doc.goquorum/docs/Tutorials/Private-Network/Create-IBFT-Network.md

 ### 10. Check peer count

-Use the JavaScript console to check the peer count.
+Use the JavaScript console to check the peer count:

 === "Command"

     ```bash
     net.peerCount
     ```

 === "Result"

     ```bash
     4
     ```

 !!! tip

     If the peer count is 0, check the [`static-nodes.json` was updated with the correct port numbers](#4-update-ip-and-port-numbers) and [copied to the `data` directory for each node](#5-copy-static-nodes-file-and-node-keys-to-each-node).